axelbozic/rot-cipher/README.md

 E.g. one letter is replaced by another (always the same) that is located further (exactly N letters further) in the alphabet.
 This app can take any cipher value between 2 and 25.
 This is the basis of the famous Caesar code and its many variants modifying the shift.

-The following link explains Caesar cipher in details: link==> https://en.wikipedia.org/wiki/Caesar_cipher
+The following link explains Caesar cipher in more detail:

+link==> https://en.wikipedia.org/wiki/Caesar_cipher

 WINDOWS INSTALLATION: